 Hacking Core or Source Code

 Hacking is changing the source code structure.
 We always believe in K.I.S.S, Keep it short and simple.
 When an unqualified developer doesn't know how to do something, they tend to hack the code to make it do it.
 This causes a number of problems and greatly affects quality.
 If your developer fixes one problem and another arises, it may be the result of a lot of hacks.
-Doing so will make it near impossible for site updates due to Security and bug fixes.
+Doing so will make it near impossible for site updates due to security and bug fixes.
 It also makes it difficult for those that come in after to maintain the site and could possibly leave your site vulnerable to exploits.
-We have a tool we run that uncovers all of the Hacks for our customers who come to us in trouble.
+We have a tool we run that uncovers all the hacks for our customers who come to us in trouble.
 Then we show them the results and why their website doesn't work.

 9. Getting Off Track:

 This happens a lot.
 A good PM's main job is to keep things on track.
 It's natural as you go through the development, to come up with new ideas and things you want.
 You need to realize that every time you make a change, it adds to the time and cost of your project.
 Changes late within the process have large affects.
 If a website is built and tested, you will have to retest after the change.
 Some changes are beneficial, especially if they make the website better for your users.
-But lots of indecision and changing can derail a project.
+But a lot of indecision and changing can derail a project.
 Scope Creep happens when decision makers aren't involved early on or the project didn't go through proper planning.

 10. No Functionality Testing: